Cecil Bebb: Later career

 During the Second World War, Bebb became chief test pilot at Cunliffe-Owen Aircraft, a British aircraft manufacturer, primarily a repair and overhaul shop, whose work included the Supermarine Seafire.
-He was also a test pilot at A W Hawkesley Limited (a Hawker Siddeley subsidiary based at Brockworth, Gloucesteshire) In 1946, after the war, he returned to Olley Air Service Ltd. He continued his work in commercial aviation into the 1960s.
+He was also a test pilot at A W Hawkesley Limited (a Hawker Siddeley subsidiary based at Brockworth, Gloucestershire) In 1946, after the war, he returned to Olley Air Service Ltd. He continued his work in commercial aviation into the 1960s.
 As an airline executive, he achieved the position of Operations Manager at British United Airways.

 In 1970, Franco conferred on Bebb the Order of Civil Merit and the White Cross for Military Merit, in a ceremony in Madrid.

 In a 1983 interview for the Granada television documentary The Spanish Civil War, Bebb stated that he had been approached by "a gentleman from Spain, who asked me if I was prepared to go to the Canary islands to get a Rif leader to start an insurrection in Spanish Morocco.
 I thought 'what a delightful idea, what a great adventure'".

 Bebb died on 29 Match 2002, when his death was registered at Sutton, Surrey.

 The aircraft that carried Franco to Tetuán in Morocco, a dH89 Dragon Rapide (G-ACYR), was presented to Franco as a gift, after the end of the Second World War, and is now displayed in the Museo del Aire near Madrid.